whinchman/johns-marketplace-saver/README.md

 - 📋 **Multiple drafts** - Keep up to 10 saved drafts
 - ⬆️ **Easy restore** - Restore any saved draft with one click
 - 🔔 **Visual notifications** - See when drafts are saved/restored
-- 🔧 **Zero maintenance** - Works even when Facebook changes their page structure
 - 🚀 **Lightweight** - No external dependencies, runs entirely in your browser

 ## Installation